cvengros/oblivion/README.md

-oblivion
+Oblivion
 ========

-Agile and social B2C template provisioning.
+Welcome to Oblivion, agile and social B2C template provisioning.

 # How to use it
 Get the code